harvesthill/reddit-wiki-archive/steroids/index.md

 Having temporary glycogen-inflated muscles that deflate like balloons as soon as you come off just isn't worth the added risk of long-term aggression, anxiety, depression.
 It's not worth the learning disorders and memory deficits.
 It's not worth all the unpredictable lifelong consequences of stunted growth triggered by the interplay of different androgen markers—and neuron apoptosis, or cell death, consequent the unprotected excitotoxicity of a blast.

-###⚠️ Environmental Estrogens
+### Environmental Toxins

-One of the most devastating modern environmental catastrophes is global pollution from [petrochemical and plastics industries](https://pubmed.ncbi.nlm.nih.gov/?term=Swan+SH&amp;cauthor_id=25697839)—manmade chemicals such as Bisphenol-A that mimic the function of Estrogen.
+⚠️ One of the most devastating modern environmental catastrophes is global pollution from [petrochemical and plastics industries](https://pubmed.ncbi.nlm.nih.gov/?term=Swan+SH&amp;cauthor_id=25697839)—manmade chemicals such as Bisphenol-A that mimic the function of Estrogen.
 Testosterone levels in the average 20-year-old male have [dropped by 50% in the last 20 years alone](https://www.reddit.com/r/steroids/comments/n04bgv/plastics_have_reduced_testosterone_levels_by_50/).
 Just like AAS, these estrogen-mimetic compounds affect neurological development *from fetal growth onwards*, with effects that are *cumulative* and *compounded* with any concomitant exposure to AAS.

 Aside from neurophysiological effects, infertility, hair loss, breast enlargement, loss of motivation and libido, and muscle wasting, are these risks are shared and associated with premature AAS usage.

-The core objective is to minimize exposure.
-Stay away from these negative environmental influences that *even our immediate ancestors* never had to address.
+The core objective is to minimize exposure to any and all exogenous risk factors.
+Stay away from these negative environmental influences that *even our immediate ancestors*—even your grandparents and great-grandparents—never had to address.
+With today's environmental devastation, accelerating climate change, and increasing number of species under threat of endangerment and extinction, you're already far from playing on a level playing field.
+Don't make it any harder on yourself.
+You want to make it to their age, and you want to be healthy getting there.

 **Anything exogenous** that could short-circuit the feedback loops controlling neuroendocrine axis growth and development presents a far greater risk of atrophied neural and endocrine functionality, with concomitant and potentially permanent side effects.

 At your age you're fortunate to be easily able to pack on slabs of lean mass *without using steroids as a crutch*.
-It's not worth the risk when you've got so many years and so many natural gains still ahead of you.
+It's *not worth the risk* when you've got so many years and so many natural gains still ahead of you.
 You've barely even started out yet. **Good luck**.

-🚫 🚫 🚫
+🚫 🔞 🚫 🔞 🚫 🔞

 &gt;“Anabolic steroids have been reported to induce psychiatric side effects such as *aggression* and *depression*.
 Adolescence represents an *extremely sensitive neurodevelopmental period* to influence by *detrimental effects*.”